Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Back then, yeah.

 From like learning about what transpired afterwards, it wasn't the perception I had of you.
-I feel like the industry has been like a frustration.
+I feel like the industry has been like a frustration,

-You know, like, especially when it came to like reprising your role as Jack Ryan.
+you know, like especially when it came to like reprising your role as Jack Ryan.

 Well, they wanted me to sign up with a blank contract.
-When we start, when we finish,
+When we start, when we finish, like

-like you only do this,
+you only do this

 and you never do anything else.
-And I had an opportunity, as I wrote in my memoir, to do the streetcar on Broadway, which was a very.
+And I had an opportunity, as I wrote in my memoir, to do the streetcar on Broadway, which was a very that was like the opportunity for an actor.

-they kind of like promised you and threw me out of the plane.
-Yeah, yeah.
+I would never have that opportunity again ever.
+My perception was that they kind of like promised you and drew me out of the plane.

-I mean, it's not bad to get replaced by the coolest guy of all time, right?
+I mean it's not bad to get replaced by the coolest guy of all time, right?

 Imagine if it was Brian Denehy playing Jack Ryan.

-It's Han Solo, I mean.
-When I read about that, I was like, it's just so cynical.
+It's Han Solo.
+I mean when I read about that I was like it's just so cynical.

-You're like an artist, right?
-And when you talk about performing and acting, you get so passionate about it.
+And when you talk about performing and acting, you get so so passionate about it.
 I want to talk about it.

-Well, you realize back then, what I learned, what was 89, 90, the movie came out in 90.
+Well, you realize back then what I learned, what was 89, 90, the movie came out in 90.

 So I just, whenever they'd say blah, blah, blah, to them, go, oh, that's great.
 I'm never counting on any of it happening.